Yonghegong Lama Temple

 There is an 18 meters tall (with 8 meters into the earth, which makes it 26 meters in total) and 8 meters wide statue of Maitreya Buddha in the Pavilion of Ten Thousand Happinesses.
 The entire statue is carved from a single piece of rare White Sandalwood.
 Another excellent woodcarving – the Gold-rimmed Nanmu Niche for Buddha in the east wing building (Zhaofo Builiding), is carved with 99 lifelike dragons.

-Buddhist Activities
+Buddhist Activities at Beijing Yonghegong Temple

 The Great Prayer Ceremonies (大愿祈祷法会) - held from the 23rd of the first lunar month to the 1st day of the second lunar month annually.

-The Grand Ceremonies of Greeting the New Year (喜迎新年大法会) – held on the 1st day of the first lunar month annually.
+The Grand Ceremonies of Greeting the Chinese New Year (喜迎新年大法会) – held on the 1st day of the first lunar month annually.

 VCham (金刚驱魔神舞) – a Chinese Rama religion dance, which meant to drive away evil spirits and pray for good fortune and safety.
 The dancer will wear a mask of symbolic Tibetan Buddhism, and dance with the beat of ritual instruments.